Air Source Heat Pump for a Bungalow: Why They're Ideal

 I have storage heaters — is switching to a heat pump a big job?

-It's bigger than replacing a gas boiler because you'll need a completely new wet central heating system — radiators, pipework, and a hot water cylinder.
-However, in a bungalow, this is simpler than in a two-storey house because all the work is on one level.
-The cost premium for installing a new wet system is typically £2,000-3,500, and the running cost savings from ditching storage heaters are substantial.
+It's bigger than replacing a gas boiler because you need a new wet central heating system.
+But in a bungalow, all work is on one level, making it simpler.
+The cost premium for a new wet system is typically £2,000-3,500.

 Should I consider underfloor heating in my bungalow?

-If you're renovating or replacing the floor covering, absolutely.
+If renovating or replacing floor covering, absolutely.
 UFH is the perfect partner for a heat pump, and a bungalow is the easiest property type to install it in.
-Low-profile overlay UFH systems can be laid over existing solid floors, adding only 15-25mm of height.
-The efficiency gain (COP improvement of 0.5-1.0) and the comfort improvement are well worth considering.
+The COP improvement of 0.5-1.0 and comfort improvement are well worth considering.

 Are bungalows more exposed to wind, and does this affect the heat pump?

-Bungalows can be more exposed, but this affects heat loss through the building envelope rather than the heat pump directly.
-Wind actually helps heat pumps by bringing more air across the evaporator coil.
-The key is ensuring your home is well-insulated and draught-proofed so the building heat loss is manageable, regardless of wind exposure.
+Wind affects building heat loss rather than the heat pump directly.
+Wind actually helps heat pumps by bringing more air across the evaporator.
+The key is good insulation and draught-proofing.

 The Bottom Line